spencertipping/phi/dev/concatenative.md

 instructions are available.
 Anytime you use extended instructions (such as a revised op table spec), you should first check the version to verify, or be prepared for your thing to crash if the interpreter isn't the right version.

+`crash` is an instruction that is illegal to execute.
+As such, you can assume that it will never arise in valid code and use this to optimize things.
+It's sometimes used for assertions, so interpreters should provide some indication that this instruction has been run.

 #### Literals
 Numbers behave as functions, so you can't have a number in the middle of a list